jeffreyadams/atlasofliegroups-docs/_sources/run_atlas.txt

     Added definition [13] of #: (bool->int)
     ...

 The symbol "<" means read a file.
 If this doesn't work, please see :ref:`trouble_shooting`.
+Also, there is a `video <https://www.youtube.com/watch?v=SU4fql8rOQg&feature=youtu.be>`_ explaining how to launch atlas so that it finds the necessary .at files.

 Once this is working, you can and should load other files.
 Load all.at to get a recommended set of files::